🏢 BizEntity Resource

 }

-When the same externalPersonId appears multiple times in a single BizEntity request, the 7G platform automatically deduplicates and reuses the Person record.
-This prevents creation of duplicate persons and maintains referential integrity.
+When the same externalPersonId appears multiple times in a single request, the platform automatically deduplicates and reuses the Person record.

 How Person Reuse Works

-Example: Same person as both primary contact and organisation director:
+Scenario: Person serves as both entity contact and company director:

 {